-Planning for the 2018-19 seasonal flu vaccination campaign is well established, covering both sites, Training for the 78 vaccinators was held during September 2018.
-The campaign officially began on 1st October 2018 with a wealth of information/videos available to staff on the UHNM intranet as well as the locally based flu champions.
-A 24 hour flu jab-a-thon was held on the first day of the campaign.
+Planning for the 2019-20 seasonal flu vaccination campaign is well established, covering both sites, Training for the 80 vaccinators was held during September 2019.
+The campaign officially began on 1st October 2019 with a wealth of information/videos available to staff on the UHNM intranet as well as the locally based flu champions.
+A 24 hour flu jab-a-thon was held in early November 2019.

-The campaign launched on 1st October 2018 and at the end of week 22 had 108.2% of our target front line staff vaccinated.
-There is a national CQUIN for staff seasonal flu vaccination during 2018-19.
-8020 vaccinations were administered which is the highest number of staff ever vaccinated at UHNM.
+The campaign launched on 1st October 2019.
+There is a national CQUIN for staff seasonal flu vaccination during 2019-20.
+8,375 vaccinations were administered which is the highest number of staff ever vaccinated at UHNM.